ojitha/ojitha.github.io/_posts/2021-03-15-Java Nested Classes.md

 <!--more-->

-Type of the nested class depends on the context in which it is used.
+The type of the nested class depends on the context in which it is used.
 Static nested class (OrderToShip) is associated with the static context of the Account outer class.

 ```java
 package ex6;